alphagov/government-service-design-manual/service-manual/design-and-content/patterns/names.md

 </div>

-### The good
+**The good:**

-* Can accomodate any kind of name
+* can accomodate any kind of name
-* Requires the least effort to use
+* requires the least effort to use
-* Avoids the issue of how to label multiple fields
+* avoids the issue of how to label multiple fields

-### The bad
+**The bad:**

-* Difficult if you need to parse out things like last name
+* difficult if you need to parse out things like last name
-* Can't use formal contractions in correspondence (like 'Mr. Smith')
+* can't use formal contractions in correspondence (like 'Mr. Smith')
-* May be difficult to integrate this apporach with legacy back-end systems
+* may be difficult to integrate this apporach with legacy back-end systems

+---

 ## Multiple name fields